Why We Should Support Elvira To Get Vegan Parents Thrown in Jail

 Apparently, the act of providing a child with such a diet would land parents up to one year in jail.
 Should the child become sick “because of the diet,” the sentence rises to four years and to six if the child dies.

-Perhaps challenging The Mistress of the Dark title of her more famous namefellow (who is, ironically, an animal rights supporter and fluctuating vegan), Italian Parliament member Elvira Savino’s disturbing proposal apparently came about because four of the presumably hundreds of her country's children who were hospitalized in recent months for malnutrition ate a vegan diet.
+The Italian Parliament member’s disturbing proposal apparently came about because four of the presumably hundreds of her country's children who were hospitalized in recent months for malnutrition ate a vegan diet.

 At face value, that may sound extremely alarming to any parent, as it should.
 But let’s pause for a moment and think about this critically.
 What do we actually know about these children?
 Did a vegan diet really cause their medial issues?